 Venice Sample Day 2:

 Spend the morning on a walking tour of the best of Venice.
-Meet your private guide and visit some incredible sights and hidden gems, while learning history and culture from a top Venice tour guide.
+Meet your private guide and visit some incredible sights and hidden gems like the Rialto Bridge, while learning history and culture from a top Venice tour guide.

 *Sample Tour Itinerary: Visit Ca' Rezzonico, an 18th Century Palace with works by Tieppolo and Tintoretto.
 Stop in the oft-overlooked Basilica di Santa Maria Gloriosa dei Frari.
 As you walk, pass the very picture worthy Boat of Fruits and Vegetables, and shop for real Venetian masks at Ca' Mancana.
 Then, make your way over the Punta della Dogana bridge to see an incredible view of the Santa Maria della Salute Basilica, before you head to the church to enjoy its beauty from the inside.